Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: An efficient built-in microwave that includes a grilling feature and comes with a ceramic plate to create crispy, perfectly cooked foods without the need for an oven or fryer.

-If you’re all about aesthetics, then the Samsung MG14H3020CM microwave is going to be a smart choice.
-We like that the exterior features a sleek mirror finish that will look perfect as a built-in microwave.
+If you’re all about aesthetics, then the Samsung MS19M8020TG/AA microwave is going to be a smart choice.
+We like that the exterior features a sleek black finish that will look perfect as a built-in microwave.
 Keep in mind that you’ll need to buy the trim kit separately.
-We like the space-saving design of this countertop microwave, which has 950 watts of cooking power and an internal capacity of 1.4 cubic feet.
-The external dimensions measure 21.9 inches wide, 18.1 inches deep, and 12.3 inches tall, which is perfect for most standard-width cabinets.
+We like the space-saving design of this countertop microwave, which has 950 watts of cooking power and an internal capacity of 1.9 cubic feet.
+The external dimensions measure 23.5 inches wide, 18.5 inches deep, and 13.5 inches tall, which is perfect for most standard-width cabinets.

 You’ll also get a 14-inch diameter glass turntable that can accommodate dinner plates and larger dishes.
 One of the most interesting aspects of this model is that it includes a grilling element and ceramic plate, giving you the power to create grilled and crispy foods in your microwave.
 Other important features include a variety of cooking presets, the PowerGrill function, an eco-power-saving mode for energy efficiency, and a ceramic enamel interior that’s easy to clean.
 You also get a child safety lock and although it’s not convection or inverter technology, the triple distribution heating system ensures more evenly cooked meals.
 For more Samsung picks, visit our best Samsung microwave buying guide.